-Figure 1: Equilibrium functions for the coefficients in (21) with c ranging over $\{0.154, 0.155, 0.156, 0.157, 0.158\}$ and the total number of polymers $t \mapsto \int_0^\infty g(t, x) \, dx$, up to the time T = 10.
-At first sight, one might believe that the equilibrium state is reached since c(t) seems to go rapidly to the equilibrium value.
-However, the figure is a bit misleading: we have c(T) = 0.1525, and, going back to Fig. 1, we realize that the corresponding local equilibrium is actually far from the expected final state.
+Figure 1: Equilibrium functions for the coefficients in (24) with c ranging over $\{0.154, 0.155, 0.156, 0.157, 0.158\}$ evolution of the stiffness of the problem, should not be mistaken with the asymptotic trend to equilibrium, see [9] for related comments about the Becker-Döring equations.
 In fact the equilibrium profile requires considerably more time to establish: Fig. 4 shows the polymers size distributions at several times, up to $T_f = 5000$.
+The successive cluster size distributions are represented in blue, with varying line style, while the equilibrium solution is represented in red.
 At $T_f = 5000$ the solution indeed becomes close to the equilibrium profile, see Fig. 6 which shows how the solution, the local equilibrium and the expected equilibrium coincide.
-The convergence of the monomers concentration c to the equilibrium concentration $c{\rm lim}$ and of the distribution of polymers g to the equilibrium profile m as $t \to +\infty$ is shown in Figs. 7 and 8.
+The convergence of the monomers concentration c to the equilibrium concentration c{∞} and of the distribution of polymers g to the equilibrium profile m as $t \to +\infty$ is shown in Figs. 7 and 8.
 The system appears to display an exponential convergence in time to the equilibrium.
-In contrast to the diffusionless Lifschitz-Slyozov equation, the behavior is similar when we start from a less regular initial sate, say a step function, with the same mass.
+In contrast to the diffusionless Lifshitz-Slyozov equation, the behavior is similar when we start from a less regular initial sate, say a step function, with the same mass.
 Figure 5 compares the solutions starting from a smooth initial distribution and a step function with the same mass.
+The cluster size distributions are represented in blue and red for the smooth initial distribution and the step function respectively, with corresponding line styles at successive times.
 The solutions are clearly different for times less than 10, with the support of the step function remaining larger than that of the smooth initial distribution.
 Over long times, however, the solutions become indistinguishable and converge to the same equilibrium profile.

-Figure 2: Total mass as a function of c for the coefficients in (21).
+Figure 2: Total mass as a function of c for the coefficients in (24).

-Figure 3: Evolution of c(t) and $\int_0^\infty g(t, x) \, dx$, up to the time T = 10, for the coefficients in (21)
+Figure 3: Evolution of c(t) and $\int_0^\infty g(t, x) \, dx$, up to the time T = 10, for the coefficients in (24)

 4.2 Comparison with an implicit-explicit scheme for advection diffusion where A_c stands for the space-discrete advection operator with velocity a(x)c-b(x) and D_c denotes the space-discrete diffusion operator associated to $\partial_x^2(d(x)\cdot)$.
 We opt for the natural centered discretization for D_c .
-The advection operator A_c is obtained with the MP5 scheme, which consists in a 5th order expansion with monotonicity preserving flux limiting, as described in [25] (we also refer to the original article of Suresh and
+The advection operator A_c is obtained with the MP5 scheme, which consists in a 5th order expansion with monotonicity preserving flux limiting, as described in [27] (we also refer to the original article of Suresh and